Website of G.M.P. (Peter) Swann

-Emeritus Professor of Industrial Economics, University of Nottingham
+Emeritus Professor of Industrial Economics, Nottingham University Business School

 I retired some years ago, and although I have written two books and several articles in retirement, I have now 'put down my pen', and am no longer writing about economics, innovation, or economic policy.
 The information on this site is for anyone who may still be interested in my work.

-My main research has been in the economics of innovation, related areas of industrial economics, and innovation policy.
+My main research has studied the economics of innovation, related areas of industrial economics, and innovation policy.
 Topics of particular interest to me were: innovations in electronics, computing software, and telecommunications; industrial clusters; standards and metrology; emerging demand for new innovative products; innovation and sustainability; and species of innovation that are found outside business.
-A secondary, but important area of research argued that empirical economics is too dependent on econometrics, and that econometric results are often much less robust than most econometricians realise.
-I believe that economists would do much better empirical research if they used a wide range of methods.
+A secondary, but important area of research argued that empirical economics is too reliant on econometrics, when econometric results are often much less robust than most econometricians realise.
+I believe that economists will do much better empirical research when they use a wide range of methods.

 TWELVE BEST PUBLICATIONS

 I don't think that anyone reading this page will want to see a full list of all my publications, but I shall list what I consider are twelve of my best publications -- based on the significance of the work, and not necessarily the prestige of the publisher, or publication.
 In date order, these are: